MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/android.md

 ```
 Make sure that the `imports` get added.

-You will find your app secret on the *Manage App* section on the Mobile Center portal
+You will find your app secret on the **Manage App** section on the Mobile Center portal.

-# 3 - Analyse
+## 3. Analyse

 Now build and launch your app, then go to the Analytics section, you should see 1 Active user and at least 1 session!
 The charts will get more relevant as you get more users.